fabiengueret/take_home/README.md

-# take_home
+# take_home challenge

-# allow yourself around 2 hours for this test
+Please allow yourself around 2 hours for this test

-# this repository consists of a seed Jupyter notebooks to modify and data files
+This repository consists of
+* a seed Jupyter notebooks

-# fork or duplicate this repository then modify it before committing/sending your answer
+* 6+1 data files

+Fork this repository

+Create a feature branch and open a pull request against master